AndrewLim1990/AndrewLim1990.github.io/_posts/2017-06-18-amazon-product-promotion-twitter-bot.md

     ## [1] " big batman week re ranking caped crusader s movies worst best tomatometer "
     ## [2] " movies jaden smith made brilliantly awful batman music vide "

 There we go!
 Batman once again pulls through for us.
+Now, because we know Batman is being talked about on social media, we can identify individuals that we've predicted to give "Batman - The Movie \[VHS\]" a high rating and send them promotional material.
 Sadly, this was the week Adam West passed away so I think people were tweeting Batman related stuff.
-Perhaps to celebrate his life and his accomplishments, Amazon could have a Batman promotion!

 Closing Notes / To Do:
 ----------------------